Sitecorgi/drjoannepaul/content/home.md

 title: Dr. Joanne Paul
 date: 2019-03-17T19:31:20.591Z
 tweets: Latest Tweets from Joanne
-about: Dr Joanne Paul, BA, MA, PhD (Queen Mary, University of London) is an award-winning historian who has published her research on the Renaissance and Early Modern Periods widely.
+about: Dr Joanne Paul, BA, MA, PhD (Queen Mary, University of London)
 ---
 ### Dr Joanne Paul is a writer, historian and broadcaster working on the history of the Renaissance, Tudor and Early Modern Periods.